Copyright (c) Microsoft Corporation.

 page (PageObject): The original PDF page to overlay on.

-x (float): The x-coordinate for the text.
+x (float): The x-coordinate for the text (in points).

-y (float): The y-coordinate for the text.
+y (float): The y-coordinate for the text (in points).

 text (str): The text to inject.